orkes-io/docs/blog/2022-05-16-conductor-etl-example.md

 For each activity, 2 tasks are run:

-1. ```zero_offset_fix```: The DO/WHILE iterator starts at 1, but the JSON array of activities starts at zero.
-To avoid an 'off-by-one' error, we subtract one from the iterator, and extract the entry from the counter.
+1. ```zero_offset_fix```: The DO/WHILE iterator starts at 1, but the JSON array of activities starts at index zero.
+To avoid an 'off-by-one' error, we subtract one from the iterator, and extract the entry from the counter using an INLINE task and a little bit of JavaScript.

 ```json
 {